Contract law

 What's included

-You will be provided with the module textbook Poole’s Casebook on Contract Law 15th edition (Merkin and Saintier) and have access to a module website, which includes:
+You will be provided with access to Poole’s Casebook on Contract Law 15th edition (Merkin and Saintier) and a module website, which includes:

 - a week-by-week study planner